What To Pack

 Albuquerque has big box stores such as Costco, Target, Walmart, Home Depot and Walgreens for any last minute purchases once you're here.
 We also have a consignment shop for outdoor gear called Outdoor REGear.

 The owner likes to cook, and so the kitchen is fairly well equipped.
-The only thing we don't have is a blender.
-If you make protein shakes, bring your hand shaker with you.
+The only two things we don't have are an instant pot and a blender for making protein shakes.
+You are welcome to bring your own.

 Nasal saline spray or rinse